 Treatments and services

+As a result of the COVID-19 pandemic, health services have experienced a strain on resources which have impacted elective surgeries.
 Treating physicians and surgeons are responsible for deciding what they consider to be urgent and appropriate for their patient.
 They should use the following guidelines when making decisions:

 - The risk and benefits to hospital resources and of patients contracting or transmitting COVID-19.
 Factors such as age, medical comorbidities (diabetes, obesity and smoking, cardio-respiratory function), immune status and opioid consumption should be taken into account.
 A fully informed consent process must be completed.